Bad colors with Canon 5D Mark II (esp with dark photos)

 it's too difficult to extract the values from op_params blob field in the db, so this is an image for comparison.
 Again, I tuned it manually to make pictures look more like DPP renders them.
 With the built-in 'canon eos like' base curve photos look darker and with lower contrast.
 Am I missing something?

-#4 Updated by Pascal de Bruijn over 6 years ago
+#4 Updated by Pascal de Bruijn almost 7 years ago

 The Picture Style doesn't only affect the color rendition, but the basecurve as well.